scalableminds/webknossos/docs/skeleton_annotation.md

 Trees can be nested and organized in so-called `Tree Groups`.
 Tree groups can have a name and are used to structure and label your annotation even further.
 Trees can be dragged and dropped between tree groups.
 This action can be applied to multiple trees by selecting them with Ctrl + Left Mouse (on Mac OS Cmd + Left Mouse).
 Hover over existing tree groups to bring up a little menu for creating new groups and deletion.
+The group at the top called "Root" also has the option to collapse all other groups in that menu.
 Renaming of a group can be done by selecting a group and then entering the new name into the input above the tree hierarchy structure view.

 ![Organize your skeleton annotation's trees to remember important structures for later reference](images/tracing_ui_trees.jpg)